DKambich/Vocowl/README.md

 ![Vocowl](./docs/Vocowl%20Header.png "Vocowl")

 The idea of Vocowl came about from a simple question, "How do I pick where to eat?"
-Built using Svelte and utilizing the Google Maps API, Vocowl let's you select nearby restaurants and enter your own favorites then picks one at random.
-By settling this question, Vocowl is perfect for people who are not vocal or indecisive about their food opinions and pays homage to the wisdom of owls.
+Built using Svelte and utilizing the Leaflet and the HERE API, Vocowl let's you select nearby restaurants and enter your own favorites, then picks one at random.
+By settling this question, Vocowl is perfect for people who are not vocal and indecisive about their food opinions and pays homage to the wisdom of owls.

 ## Instructions

 Vocowl is hosted right here on GitHub.
-Visit https://dkambich.github.io/Vocowl/ to get started.
+Visit https://dkambich.github.io/Vocowl/ to get searching.

 ## Building the Project Locally